Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Abstract

 \section{Abstract}

-Complicated mathematical equations involving tensors with permutation symmetries are frequently encountered in fields such as quantum chemistry, e.g., those in coupled cluster theories and derivatives of wavefunction parameters.
-In automatic derivations of these equations, a key step is the collection of product terms that can be found identical by using permutation symmetries or relabelling dummy indices.
-In the present work, we define a canonical form for a general tensor product in the presence of permutation symmetries as a result of \emph{the classification of all tensor products from a group theoretical point of view}.
-To make such definition of practical use, we provide an efficient algorithm to compute the canonical form by combining the classical backtrack search for permutation groups and the idea of partitions used in graph isomorphism algorithms.
-The resulted algorithm can compute canonical forms and generators of the automorphism groups of tensor expressions.
-Moreover, for tensor products with external indices, its permutation group can be determined via the quotient group of the automorphism group for the corresponding \emph{externally and internally unlabeled graph (skeleton)} with respect to that for the \emph{externally labeled and internally unlabeled graph (diagram)}.
+Complicated mathematical equations involving products of tensors with permutation symmetries, frequently encountered in fields such as general relativity and quantum chemistry (e.g., equations in high-order coupled cluster theories), require computer-based automatic derivations and manipulations.
+In these processes, a key step is the collection of tensor product terms that can be found identical by utilizing permutation symmetries of tensors or relabeling dummy indices, which is usually achieved by defining a \emph{canonical form} for tensor product expressions.
+However, the problem of finding a canonical form is nontrivial, and can be potentially of \emph{exponential} cost in the number of indices.
+In this work, we provided a general solution to this tensor canonicalization problem.
+First, we developed a complete group theoretical classification of all possibly generated tensor products, from which an unambiguous definition of \emph{canonical form} can be derived for arbitrary tensor products.
+Second, to make such theoretical definition of practical use, inspired by diagrammatic methods in perturbation theory as well as tensor network diagrams, we proposed a graphical reformulation of the canonicalization problem, which leads to an efficient algorithm to compute the canonical form based on the graph representation of tensor products.
+The algorithm combines the classical backtrack search for permutation groups and the concept of partitions used in graph isomorphism algorithms for more efficient pruning, which renders the size of the search tree scale \emph{polynomially} rather than exponentially in difficult cases for existing algorithms.
+It allows to compute both the canonical form of a tensor product and its automorphism group.
+Besides, for a tensor product with external indices, its permutation symmetry group can be determined using the same algorithm through a homomorphism, that is, as the quotient group of the automorphism group for the corresponding \emph{externally and internally unlabeled graph (skeleton)} with respect to that for the \emph{externally labeled and internally unlabeled graph (diagram)}.